EMULSIFI3R/Final-Exam-drill-IT6/README.md

 Event Planner CRUD API
 This is a simple Flask-based CRUD API for managing venue information in an event planner application.
 It allows users to perform basic operations such as adding, retrieving, updating, and deleting venue records.

-Requirements
+----->Requirements
 To run this application, you need to have the following:

-Python
+*Python
-Flask
+*Flask
-Flask-MySQLdb
+*Flask-MySQLdb
-MySQL Server
+*MySQL Server

-Installation
+----->Installation

 Clone the repository to your local machine.
 Install the required dependencies by running pip install -r requirements.txt.
 Configure the MySQL connection settings in the api.py file.
 Create a MySQL database named mydb.
 Run the Flask application using the command python api.py.
 The API will be accessible at http://localhost:5000/.

-Endpoints
+----->Endpoints

 The API provides the following endpoints:
 GET /: Displays the available operations.
 POST /add: Adds a new venue record.
 GET /retrieve: Retrieves all venue records.